amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 - remember the if...else statement.

 ```
-Ini, the tempMaxNumber is empty.
+Initially, the tempMaxNumber is empty.

 Loop start:
 	with `i` is 5;
-	if (condition) {Code to be executed if the condition is true}
+	if (condition where tempMaxNumber equal to null) {the code is executed if the condition is true}

 ```